sikaeducation/curriculum/courses/201/standards/add-interactivity/topics/dom-create-append-elements/README.md

 3. Query for an existing element to add the new element to
 4. Append the new element to the existing element

-So if we start with:
+So if you start with:

 ```html
 <div class="user"></div>